 The pressure indicated on the draper flow-control gauge is the amount of force required to pump oil through the draper circuit.
-When the flow-control lever is set to zero, the oil is diverted through the EF (Excess Flow) port of the flow-control which returns it directly to the tank.
-When the flow-control lever is set to ten, all the oil goes through the CF (Control Flow) port, through the draper motors and then returns to the tank.
+When the flow-control dial is set to zero, the oil is diverted through the "T" (CanAm-"EF") port of the flow-control which returns it directly to the tank.
+When the flow-control dial is set to full, all the oil goes through the "R" (CanAm-CF) port, through the draper motors and then returns to the tank.
 Adjust this lever to achieve the desired draper speed.

-The flow-control is equipped with a relief valve, which is factory preset at 2800 psi.
-If the operating pressure is consistently at or near this range, oil will bypass over the relief to the EF port.
+The flow-control is equipped with a relief valve, which is factory preset at 3000 psi(CanAm 2200 psi).
+If the operating pressure is consistently at or near this range, oil will bypass over the relief to the "T" port.
 When oil is bypassed over the relief, heat is generated.
 If this condition is excessive, the oil may over-heat.
 Damage to the pump and motors may result.
+This setting is non adjustable, and tamper proof.

-When oil flows over the relief valve, an audible squeal may be heard from the flow-control.
-If adjustment is required:
+CanAm Note: When oil flows over the relief valve, an audible squeal may be heard from the flow-control.
+To adjust for these:

-- Remove the cap over the relief adjustment screw.
+- 1. Remove the cap over the relief adjustment screw.
 Loosen the lock nut.
-Check draper operation after adjusting relief 1/4 turn. - 2.
-Turn the internal screw clockwise to increase the pressure, counterclockwise to reduce it.
+Check draper operation after adjusting relief 1⁄2 turn. - 2.
+Turn the internal screw clockwise to increase the pressure, counter-clockwise to reduce it.

-Do not adjust relief by more than 1/4 turn before testing the results.
+DO NOT adjust relief by more than 1/4 turn before testing the results.